 If you just need the basic store management features, then going with WordPress and WooCommerce could be a viable option, as it will be easier to manage and maintain.
 However, if you are looking for more complex and advanced store management solutions, then Odoo and Magento could be suitable for you.

-Remember that while all of these solutions are free and open source, you may still have to pay few dollars for some extra extensions or themes that you may would like to buy for your store, and the fees for these vary a lot from one software to another.
+Remember that while all of these solutions are free and open source, you may still have to pay a few dollars for some extra extensions or themes that you would like to buy for your store, and the fees for these vary a lot from one software to another.

 StartMyLLC solves a lot of business use cases for eCommerce.